LA Rams star Van Jefferson’s wife goes into labour during Super Bowl

 Ms Jefferson was taken to hospital midway through the game against the Cincinnati Bengals at the SoFi Stadium.

-The couple already have a daughter, Bella and are expecting a son.
+The couple already have a daughter, Bella, and are expecting a son.

 Ms Jefferson was seen leaving the stadium on a stretcher.